FrantzX/CrossbellTranslationTool/README.md

-# Crossbell Translation Tool
+# Crossbell Translation Tool v1.4.0
-A tool to assist with translating the PSP game Ao no Kiseki.
+A tool to assist with translating the PSP & PC game Ao no Kiseki.

 # Thank You!
 This tool can only exist due to https://github.com/Ouroboros/EDDecompiler/